martinvonz/jj/docs/config.md

     jj --config-toml='ui.color="always"' --config-toml='ui.difftool="kdiff3"' split

 Config specified this way must be valid TOML.
-In paritcular, string values must be surrounded by quotes.
+In particular, string values must be surrounded by quotes.
 To pass these quotes to `jj`, most shells require surrounding those quotes with single quotes as shown above.